Extension of a Diophantine triple with the property $D(4)$: Preliminary results about elements of a - -tuple

-For the proof of Theorem \ref{teorem_prebrojavanje} we will use the previous Lemma.
-It is obvious that if we "shift" a sequence as in Lemma \ref{lema_nizovi} the inital term of the new sequence would not satisfy the bounds from Lemma \ref{granice_fundamentalnih} since the original sequence did.
-In the next Lemma we will prove some new lower bounds on $m$ and $n$ when $|z_0|=t$ and $|z_1|=s$, but without assuming bounds on $z_0$ and $z_1$ from Lemma \ref{granice_fundamentalnih}.
-Since Filipin has proven that $n\geq 7$ in any case $(z_0,z_1)$ which appears when "shifting" sequences as in Lemma \ref{lema_nizovi} we can consider that bound already proven.
-Even though the following proof is analogous to the proof of \cite[Lemma 2.6]{cfm}, there is more to consider in the $D(4)$ case which is why we present the proof in detail.
+For the proof of Theorem \ref{teorem_prebrojavanje} we will use the previous lemma.
+It is obvious that if we "shift" a sequence as in Lemma \ref{lema_nizovi} the initial term of the new sequence would not necessarily satisfy the bounds from Lemma \ref{granice_fundamentalnih}.
+In the next lemma we will prove some new lower bounds on $m$ and $n$ when $|z_0|=t$ and $|z_1|=s$, but without assuming the bounds on $z_0$ and $z_1$ from Lemma \ref{granice_fundamentalnih}.
+Since Filipin has deduced in \cite{ireg_pro} that $n\geq 7$ in any case $(z_0,z_1)$ which appears when "shifting" sequences as in Lemma \ref{lema_nizovi}, we can consider that bound already established.
+Even though the following proof is analogous to the proof of \cite[Lemma 2.6]{cfm}, there is more to consider in the $D(4)$ case which is why we present some details of the proof.